emilyrosenberg/worldwide-game/README.md

 - Alerts: Pop-up alerts show the user whether their answer was correct or not.
 Once they close the alert window, the new score is incremented.

 ### Wireframes
 I used Balsamiq to create wireframes for this game.
-This was very helpful for planning the structure and setring up the functionality. <br>
+This was very helpful for planning the structure and functionality. <br>
 ![Wireframe of landing page](assets/images/readme-images/wireframe1.png)
 ![Wireframe of page with alert](assets/images/readme-images/wireframe2.png)

 ### Favicon
-I used a [globe with meridians](https://favicon.io/emoji-favicons/globe-with-meridians) as a favicon, which is the same as the game's logo. <br>
+I used the [globe with meridians emoji](https://favicon.io/emoji-favicons/globe-with-meridians) as a favicon, which is the same as the game's logo. <br>

 ### Future implementations
 In the future this website can be updated with more questions and greater functionality.
 For instance: <br>
 - Link the questions to Fetch API to provide more questions <br>
 - Create a choice of special quiz topics